ava-labs/subnet-evm/x/warp/README.md

 send a verified message from a caller on blockchain A to a destination address on blockchain B

+#### Explicitly Not Provided / Built on Top

 The Warp Precompile itself does not provide any guarantees of:

-- Eventual message delivery (may require re-send on blockchain A)
+- Eventual message delivery (may require re-send on blockchain A and additional assumptions about off-chain relayers and chain progress)
 - Ordering of messages (requires ordering provided a layer above)
 - Replay protection (requires replay protection provided a layer above)